 Want to learn more?
 Check out our portable weather receiver buyer’s guide.

 If you don’t need all the bells and whistles of an ADS-B receiver, a standalone GPS is a great value.
 It will drive the moving maps in your aviation app and give you essential navigation data like groundspeed, track across the ground and time to destination.

 Top Choice: Bad Elf Pro+

-Why it’s the best: Bad Elf’s flagship GPS is very well made and has a number of great features: an incredible 35 hour battery life, handy built-in screen, altimeter and connection to multiple devices.
+Why it’s the best: Bad Elf’s flagship GPS is very well made and has a number of great features: an incredible 35-hour battery life, handy built-in screen, altimeter, and the ability to connect to multiple devices.

 On a budget: Dual XGPS150A